 - Walk to the bathroom at a normal pace.
 Do not rush.
 Continue squeezing your pelvic floor muscles quickly while you walk.

-    Talk to your doctor about the best way to manage the symptoms of overactive bladder.
-He or she may recommend a combination of overactive bladder medication and bladder retraining to help you achieve the best outcome.
+Talk to your doctor about the best way to manage the symptoms of an overactive bladder.
+He or she may recommend a combination of medications and bladder retraining to help you achieve the best outcome.

 These medications control muscle spasms in the bladder:

 - Oxybutynin (Ditropan®), oxybutynin XL (Ditropan XL®), oxybutynin TDDS (Oxytrol®).

 - Solifenacin (Vesicare®).